Thomas M. Gatch

-Thomas Milton Gatch (January 28, 1833 – April 23, 1913) was an American educator and politician in Oregon.
-He served one term as mayor of Salem, Oregon, was the president of what would become Oregon State University, served as president of the University of Washington, and twice served as president of Willamette University.
+Thomas Milton Gatch (January 28, 1833 – April 22, 1913) was an American pioneer educator on the Pacific Coast.
+He served one term as mayor of Salem, Oregon, was the president of what would become Oregon State University, served as the 10th president of the University of Washington, and twice served as president of Willamette University.
 A native of Ohio, he was the first president of Oregon State University to hold a doctorate degree.

 Early life

 Thomas Gatch was born in the town of Milford, Ohio, to Lucinda and Thomas Gatch.
 In Ohio, Gatch attended Ohio Wesleyan University where he graduated with a Bachelor of Arts degree in 1855.
 He then moved to Cincinnati, where he took a course at Lane Theological Seminary, and was later awarded an honorary Doctor of Divinity degree from the school.